colelarsen/fileConverter/README.md

 # fileConverter
+Download the project and unzip

-To install perform the following command in command line at file location
+To install perform the following command in command line in project directory
 `npm install fs csv-parse`

-To run the program use the command
+To run the program use the command in the project directory
 `node formatConvert.js Arg1 'inbound_file_name' 'outbound_file_name'`

 ```